 In this group exhibition curated by Amanda McDonald Crowley, six Bronx artists envision alternate futures through collaborative installations that provocatively and poetically challenge their audiences.
 Yelaine Rodriguez continues her series of wearable artworks and collaborations with Melanie Gonzalez, Alexandra Muñoz and Benton C Bainbridge with another painterly video portrait of the loa.
 Maman Brigitte was shot in Cuba by Muñoz and performed and edited by Gonzalez with image processing by Bainbridge.
 Rodriguez, Gonzalez and Bainbridge will perform real-time media remix of the work with Gina Goico as Maman Brigitte for the closing reception on December 5 between 5:30 and 8:30 PM.

-Rodriguez, Gonzalez, Bainbridge will premiere Ezili Dantor, a digital video portrait of the Haitian loa.
-Andrew Freedman Home Creative Director Walter Puryear will present four works by AFH Artists in Residence and speak on the Digital Art & Collectibles Panel in this conference presented by Light Node Media for Miami Art Week.
+Rodriguez, Gonzalez, Bainbridge premiered Ezili Dantor, a digital video portrait of the Haitian loa.
+Andrew Freedman Home Creative Director Walter Puryear presented four works by AFH Artists in Residence and speak on the Digital Art & Collectibles Panel in this conference presented by Light Node Media for Miami Art Week.

 Yelaine Rodriguez with Melanie Gonzalez and Benton C Bainbridge: Ezili Dantor, Freedom and the African Diaspora: We are here, because you were there